(Ugandan beef and plantain stew)

 - Stir in the plantains and simmer for another 30 to 40 minutes, or until the beef is tender and the plantains have softened.
 Adjust seasoning and serve hot.

-- Meat: Try using goat or lamb meat instead of beef.
+- Meat: Try using goat, lamb or chicken instead of beef.
 Brown the meat in the oil first for a deeper flavor, then add the onions and peppers.
 You can also use ground beef.